SMKIDRaadet/dtu-course-analyzer/README.md

  1. Install python dependencies `pip3 install -r requirements.txt`

 ## Gather data
- 1. Update the list of courses using getCourseNumbers.js
- 2. Create a file called `secret.txt` containing the `ASP.NET_SessionId` cookie set when entering https://kurser.dtu.dk.
-Make sure there is no leading or trailing whitespace and newlines
+ 1. Create a file called `secret.txt` containing the `ASP.NET_SessionId` cookie set when entering https://kurser.dtu.dk.
+Make sure there is no leading or trailing whitespace and newlines.
+If you are using Firefox, you can get the cookie by pressing F12, going to the storage tab, and copying the value of the `ASP.NET_SessionId` cookie.
+ 2. Update the list of courses using `python3 update_courses.py`
  3. Run the scraper `python3 scraper.py`
  4. Analyze the data using `python3 analyzer.py extension`